 - Unique Recipients: 200 unique recipients a day (Our solution to increase this amount)

 Carriers in the US sometimes report to PastorsLine when a message has been filtered.
 If you suddenly see that a large number of your messages are resulting in a status of “Undelivered” with a 30007 error, the carrier has taken some sort of action which has caused your message to be filtered.

 Message Delivery in the United States and Canada

 I think my number has been blacklisted by a carrier.
 Can I get it removed from the blacklist?

 No. However most blacklists in the US and Canada use a “cooling off” period, which means that most numbers will automatically be removed from the blacklist after a period of time.
 This period of time varies based on how many messages were blocked by the carrier from this number, and carriers do not share this time period with us.

 Can I get my messages whitelisted by the carriers?

 US Carriers do not whitelist messages from long code numbers.
 Short codes are essentially numbers which have been whitelisted for a particular type of pre-approved traffic.
-If you are sending many messages with identical content to a large number of users, you are at high risk of having your messages filtered by carriers and should consider a short code.
+If you are sending many messages with identical content to a large number of users, you are at a high risk of having your messages filtered by carriers and should consider a short code.